 - Request keys in small batches.

 Think carefully about how many keys you need.
-If a retailer is asking for 250,000 keys and you've only ever sold 20,000 units, you may want to work with a lower amount of keys and request more if necessary.
-If you make a mistake or something happens with those keys, you'll be in better shape if you don't have to worry about hundreds of thousands or millions of lost or stolen keys.
+You may want to work with a smaller amount of keys and request more if necessary.
+Only provide as many keys to third party distributors as they will reasonably need.
+If you or any of your distributors make a mistake or something happens with those keys, you'll be in better shape if you don't have to worry about a large number of stolen keys.
 In general, you should treat keys like cash.

-- Steam keys can be generated for free, but that doesn't mean they don't have value.
-We've heard many reports lately of fraudsters impersonating journalists or storefronts to acquire keys, and then reselling those keys for profit.
+We've heard many reports of fraudsters impersonating journalists or storefronts to acquire keys, and then reselling those keys for profit.

 - Bundles off Steam.